 We expect to concentrate our investments in the hospitality sector.
+In addition, all of the real properties owned by Moody I, which would be acquired by us upon the completion of the mergers, are hospitality properties.
 As a result, we will be subject to risks inherent in investments in a single type of property.
 If our investments are substantially in the hospitality sector, then the potential effects on our revenues, and as a result, on cash available for distribution to our stockholders, resulting from a downturn or slowdown in the hospitality sector could be more pronounced than if we had diversified our investments more.